fgaz/fgaz.github.io/_drafts/hsoc-cabal-new-build-status-update-1.md

 One little thing: cabal now uses a slightly different path for built binaries.

-My build command used the old one, and U wasted 1 hour or so trying to figure out why my debug statements weren't printing anything.
+My build command used the old one, and I wasted 1 hour or so trying to figure out why my debug statements weren't printing anything.

 This happened ~~two~~ three times.